Our Legitimate First World Problems

 We need to keep in mind that we live in the First World, and if we continue to, all we can expect to experience are First World problems.
 It’s appropriate that we react with feeling to things that happen to us – we do get affected by them.
 You will experience moods and emotions – that's just part of being human.

 From this we can take the idea that emotional experiences are relative – if our world is disrupted, our opportunities are cut back or we lose someone we love, we will suffer.
 In this, we are all same.

 If we need help, get it.
 Then help others.

 It doesn’t help us to feel we shouldn’t suffer for what happens to us; and it doesn’t help the Third World either.
-It’s far better, then, that we recognise that we need help, and get that help; then, if we wish, from a more stable position extend our generosity to others in need.
+It’s far better, then, that we recognise that we need help (even for our First World problems) and get that help.
+From that position of strength we can then extend our generosity to others in need.

 – Tim Hill